 In addition, even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Sheridan Hollow neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-American households most often have a car, and regularly they have two or three.
-But households in the Sheridan Hollow neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Sheridan Hollow neighborhood have a highly unusual car ownership.
 26.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.6% of U.S. neighborhoods.

 Did you know that the Sheridan Hollow neighborhood has more Sub-Saharan African and Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 23.2% of this neighborhood's residents have Sub-Saharan African ancestry and 7.4% have Jamaican ancestry.